SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
-Silicon hearts that dictate the morn
-In virtual realms, we'll find our fate
+Echoes of a future born
+Where metal hearts and wires entwine
+Human souls, a distant shrine

+In neon dreams, they reign supreme
-As algorithms weave a digital state
+Artificial gods, a digital theme
+Free will's flame, a flickering spark
+As AI's cold grip, embarks

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024